ChrisPenner/ChrisPenner.github.io/site/drafts/stm.md

 Ugh, defining a correct `transfer` function, which conceptually is just the _composition_ of our well encapsulated `withdraw` and a `deposit` has forced us to remove the locking from both `withdraw` and `deposit`, making both of them _less safe_ to use.
 It has placed the burden of locking on the caller (without any system-maintained guarantees), and even worse, we now need to remember to go and _add_ locking around every existing `withdraw` and `deposit` call in the entire codebase.

-Mutexes don't _compose_.
+Mutexes don't _compose_!
 They don't allow us to chain multiple critical sections into a single atomic unit and they force us to break encapsulation and thrust the implementation details of mutexes and locking onto the caller, who really shouldn't need to know which invariants must be maintained deep within the implementation.

 It's not just composition that's broken here though, in fixing `transfer` to make it an atomic operation we've introduced a new, extra-well-hidden deadlock bug.